“When it comes to diversity and inclusion initiatives – where do you even begin?”

 Map out the entire talent journey and identify points that contradict your D&I goals.
 This may mean pivoting away from sourcing talent from only local universities or recognizing that a manual screening process has inherent bias.
 Accessibility in the application process is another often-overlooked factor that can lock out diverse talent.
 (Click here for more about why accessibility matters in your hiring software.)

 For many, this also means an opportunity to leverage mobile recruiting software that aids to inclusive communication.
-Virtual career fairs remove location, accessibility, or travel barriers.
+Virtual career fair platforms remove location, accessibility, or travel barriers.
 Candidates can apply through text and engage with a 24/7 chatbot to accommodate their schedules time zones, and preferred language.

 To repeat Colon’s previous remarks, no blueprint exists for creating a diverse organization, but if you take the steps to make it part of your company’s purpose and are willing to ingrain it into your day-to-day culture, accountability then rests on everyone’s shoulders.